Tying Soft Hackles with Ptarmigan Part 1

-When we hear the term “soft hackles,” we immediately think of the usual suspects: partridge, India hen, brahma hen, starling, and hen necks or saddles.
+When we hear the term “soft hackles,” we immediately think of the usual suspects: partridge, India hen, brahma hen, starling, and hen capes or saddles.
 Ptarmigan is usually not mentioned in the line-up, but it should be!
 Ptarmigan is a lovely wispy variegated feather that can lean gray or brown depending on the bird.
-Ptarmigan is from the subfamily of Grouse, and I typically tie flies with either White Tailed Ptarmigan, which is light gray, or Rock Ptarmigan, a dusky brown.
+Ptarmigan is from the subfamily of Grouse it technically is not a grouse.
+I typically tie flies with either White Tailed Ptarmigan, which is light gray, or Rock Ptarmigan, a dusky brown.
 These little game birds are rock stars when it comes to soft hackles.

-My Ptarmigan sources are either from Washington State or Canada; the skins are readily available on Etsy or eBay and are a bit hard to find in fly shops around the US.
+My Ptarmigan sources are either from Washington State or Canada; the skins are readily available on Etsy or eBay, but are a bit hard to find in fly shops around the US.
 As a matter of fact, I've rarely ever seen it sold in fly shops, even online.
 But this is precisely why it's cheap and easily accessible elsewhere.

 I stopped using Partridge many years ago when I was sent some feathers from a Scottish guide in Ontario.
 He used it quite a bit for his wet flies.
 I typically use spider patterns at the very beginning of the trout season and in the fall for search/recon patterns.